efremidze/Cluster/README.md

 The [Example](Example) is a great place to get started.
 It demonstrates how to:

 - integrate the library
+- add/remove annotations
-- add annotations
+- reload annotations
-- configure annotation view
+- configure the annotation view
-- customize annotations
+- configure the manager

 ![Demo GIF](https://thumbs.gfycat.com/BoringUnhealthyAngelwingmussel-size_restricted.gif)